Edenderry – A Charming Canal Town in County Offaly

 Overview

-Edenderry (Éadan Doire, “hill‑brow of the oak wood”) is the second‑largest town in County Offaly, positioned about 55 km west of Dublin.
-The Grand Canal skirts the town’s southern edge, threading through the Bog of Allen before branching onto a 1.5‑km spur that reaches the heart of the settlement.
-This waterway, historic bridges and the surrounding countryside give Edenderry a relaxed yet lively atmosphere, perfect for walkers, cyclists and anyone keen to explore a slice of Irish heritage.
+Edenderry (Éadan Doire, “hill‑brow of the oak wood”) is the second‑largest town in County Offaly, about 55 km west of Dublin.
+The Grand Canal skirts the town’s southern edge, branching onto a 1.5‑km spur that reaches the heart of the settlement.
+Historic bridges, the canal towpath and surrounding countryside give Edenderry a relaxed yet lively atmosphere, ideal for walkers, cyclists and anyone keen to explore Irish heritage.

 History

-The town’s origins stretch back to medieval times when it was known as Coolestown, named after the Cooley (or Cowley) family who built a castle on the site.
-In the late 16th century the estate passed to the Blundell family, whose stronghold was later sacked in 1691 during the Jacobite wars.
-The 2nd Marquess of Downshire, a key figure in the early 19th century, reshaped the town’s layout, adding the characteristic keystones, entrance arches and a statue of the Marquess that still watches over the Church Walk.
+The settlement began as Coolestown, named after the Cooley (Cowley) family who built a castle on the site in the medieval period.
+In the late 16th century the estate passed to the Blundell family; their stronghold was sacked in 1691 during the Jacobite wars.
+The 2nd Marquess of Downshire reshaped the town in the early‑19th century, adding keystones, entrance arches and the statue that still watches over the Church Walk.

-The Grand Canal spur, funded by the Marquess in 1802 for £692, transformed Edenderry into a trading hub, allowing masonry and other goods to arrive by water.
-By the early 1700s the town’s woollen cloth industry, introduced by Quakers, employed around a thousand people, and in 1907 the local Daniel Alesbury produced the first Irish‑made car, the Alesbury.
-Today, the town’s historic core, with its fine town houses and garden‑fronted façades, reflects this prosperous past.
+The Marquess funded the Grand Canal spur in 1802 (£692), turning Edenderry into a trading hub for masonry and other goods.
+By the early 1700s a thriving woollen cloth industry, introduced by Quakers, employed around a thousand people.
+In 1907 the local Daniel Alesbury produced the first Irish‑made car, the Alesbury, at a factory on the town’s outskirts.
+Today the historic core, with its fine town‑houses and garden‑fronted façades, reflects this prosperous past.

 What to See & Do